 - 57 Pages - 10/26/2015 (Publication Date)

 Most students love to play Bingo and this topic is a natural fit for it.
-However, it’s not the most educational activity which is why I like to do this version which pumps up the listening and the speaking elements of it.
-Find out my secrets:
+However, it’s not the most educational activity which is why I like to do this version which pumps up the listening and speaking elements of it.
+Find out my secrets for vegetables ESL made easy:

 When teaching children, I love to play the hot potato game.
 There’s almost nothing like it in terms of pure excitement!
 The way it works is that the students pass around an object of some kind and when a timer goes off or the music stops, they have to answer a question of some kind.
 In this case, you could do any of the following: